Elegant996/TComb/README.md

 ### Requirements

-This filter requires AviSynth 2.6.0 or AviSynth+ and should not be used with AviSynth 2.5.x.
+This filter requires AviSynth 2.6.0 or AviSynth+ as well as the Visual C++ Redistributable Package for Visual Studio 2013.

 ### Syntax and Parameters